pingmelive/codeigniter-php/README.md

 ?>
 ```
-**Note** `To enable PingMelive Error Logging , you have to disable the Codeigniter Error Logging Handlers.`
+## ** To enable PingMelive Error Logging , you have to disable the Default Codeigniter Error Logging Handlers.

 For disabling, comment this lines in `{BASEROOT}/system/core/CodeIgniter.php`